 Substance abuse in primary care?
 Learning to manage and intervene appropriately (3 CE’s)

-Presented by Amanda Foster, Psy.D., and Adriana Marti, Psy.D.
+Presented by Amanda Foster, Psy.D., and Nidhi Goel, Ph.D.

 Course Description and Target Audience

-Building off of the relevant assessment/testing in primary care, attendees will be exposed to the model of Screening, Brief Intervention, Referral and Treatment (SBIRT).
-Specifically, didactic regarding the prevalence of substance abuse related disorders, as well as common medical and mental health comorbidities will be discussed.
+Building off of the relevant assessment and testing in primary care, attendees will be exposed to the model of Screening, Brief Intervention, Referral and Treatment (SBIRT).
+Specifically, regarding the prevalence of substance abuse-related disorders, as well as common medical and mental health comorbidities will be discussed.
 Furthermore, appropriate screening measures and interventions will be discussed and practiced.
-Experiences will include didactic education, case presentations, and role plays.
+Experiences will include didactic education, case presentations, and role-plays.

-- Attendees will be able to identify the diagnostic criteria for substance-related disorders
+- Attendees will be able to identify the diagnostic criteria for substance use disorders.

 As generalists working in primary care, there are a multitude of presenting conditions involving substance use, which require behavioral interventions.
-Throughout their years as behavioral health consultants, they have facilitated a wide range of interventions and assessments for patients presenting with, but not limited to: alcohol abuse, opioid dependence and co-occurring mental health conditions.
+Throughout their years as behavioral health consultants, they have facilitated a wide range of interventions and assessments for patients presenting with, but not limited to alcohol abuse, opioid dependence, and co-occurring mental health conditions.
 Drs.
-Foster and Marti understand the importance of screening tools such as the SBIRT, AUDIT, and DAST, as well as offering a Suboxone program within primary care setting.
+Foster and Goel understand the importance of screening tools such as the SBIRT, AUDIT, and DAST, as well as offering a Suboxone program within a primary care setting.
 In order to provide comprehensive treatments to their patients, utilizing a biopsychosocial approach as well as collaborating with their primary care physicians is essential.